 The trade in Portsoy's early days was very varied, and included the import of coal for domestic fires and the export of locally produced thread and linen to England.
 A particular speciality was locally quarried green Portsoy marble or serpentine.
 This was extracted from a quarry to the west of the town, and some of it found its way into the fixtures and fittings of Louis XIV's Palace of Versailles.
 Portsoy marble is still worked locally and a range of products are on view in one of the warehouses overlooking the harbour.

-Further around the bay, in the upper left of the header image, is the New Harbour, built in 1825 to meet the demands of the herring boom and the volume of trade going through Portsoy.
+Further around the bay is the New Harbour, built in 1825 to meet the demands of the herring boom and the volume of trade going through Portsoy.
 This had to be rebuilt following storm damage in 1839.